YomZsamora/Hair-Salon/README.md

 A Hair Salon java application that basically manages a stylist's details together with their respective clients.

 ## Getting Started
-This App generally manages the basic operations of a hair salon.
+This application generally manages the basic operations of a hair salon.
 The owner should be able to add a list of the stylists, and for each stylist, add clients who see that stylist.
 The stylists work independently, so each client only belongs to a single stylist.

 ##### Technologies Used
 - Java